krahets/hello-algo/en/docs/chapter_heap/heap.md

 ## Common applications of heaps

 - **Priority Queue**: Heaps are often the preferred data structure for implementing priority queues, with both enqueue and dequeue operations having a time complexity of $O(\log n)$, and building a queue having a time complexity of $O(n)$, all of which are very efficient.
 - **Heap Sort**: Given a set of data, we can create a heap from them and then continually perform element removal operations to obtain ordered data.
-However, there is a more elegant way to implement heap sort, which is explained in the "Heap Sort" chapter.
+However, there is a more elegant way to implement heap sort, as explained in the "Heap Sort" chapter.
 - **Finding the Largest $k$ Elements**: This is a classic algorithm problem and also a common use case, such as selecting the top 10 hot news for Weibo hot search, picking the top 10 selling products, etc.